cetuslapetus/cetuslapetus/README.md

-- 👋 Hi, I’m @cetuslapetus
+- 👋 Hi, I’m @cetuslapetus.
+Currently looking for a job in Data Analytics
-- 👀 I’m interested in Artificial Intelligence and data processing
+- 👀 Aspiring Data Scientist interested in Artificial Intelligence
 - 🌱 I’m currently learning about image processing using fourier transforms
 - 💞️ I’m looking to collaborate on content creation
 - 📫 How to reach me: shoot me an email at bapensam@uwaterloo.ca